-- 27.8 The Employer will provide an employee with fifteen (15) calendar days' written notice prior to the effective date of a reduction in pay. - 27.9 The Employer has the authority to impose discipline, which is then subject to the grievance procedure set forth in Supplemental DOC Article 29, Grievance Procedure.
-Oral reprimands, however, may be processed only through the agency head step of the grievance procedure. - 27.10 An employee will be allowed to view resolution requests filed by an offenderincarcerated/supervised individual, which allege staff misconduct pertaining to the employee.
+- 27.8 The Employer will provide an employee with fifteen (15) calendar days' written notice prior to the effective date of a reduction in pay. - 27.9 The Employer has the authority to impose discipline, which is then subject to the grievance procedure set forth in Article 29, Grievance Procedure.
+Oral reprimands, however, may be processed only through the agency head step of the grievance procedure. - 27.10 An employee will be allowed to view resolution requests filed by an offender, which allege staff misconduct pertaining to the employee.
 If the employee requests, the employee will be notified of the eventual outcome of the alleged staff misconduct resolution request.

-SECTION 614 SUPPLEMENTAL DOCOC ARTICLE 29 GRIEVANCE PROCEDURE
+SECTION 6 SUPPLEMENTAL DOC ARTICLE 29 GRIEVANCE PROCEDURE